Airlines

 Key obstacles

-- 4.6 million lines of Java and NodeJS code requiring systematic remediation at scale
+- 10 million+ Java lines of code requiring systematic SQL remediation for PostgreSQL compatibility

 The solution